SAP/gigya-swift-sdk/GigyaSwift/README.md

 }
 ```

-While the response parameter contains the original response from the register API call (accounts.register), the resolver object (of type LinkAccou
-ntsResolver) already contains all we need in order to complete the flow:
+While the response parameter contains the original response from the register API call (accounts.register), the resolver object (of type *LinkAccountsResolver*) already contains all we need in order to complete the flow:
 We can get the conflicting accounts from it and try to link the account to them.

 ```